ryantanlien/gcs-drone-app/README.md

  - [x] Integration of Luciad Lightspeed as a Plugin
  - [x] Modification of DJIAAPP to fit current usecase (receive commands and send replies to GCS)
  - [x] Designing of UI
- - [ ] Wiring UI to inteded behavior
+ - [x] Wiring UI to inteded behavior (Minimal, can improve by implementing value sliders and notifications)

  ## Future Development Targets
+ - Running gcs-app on Linux OS
+ - Register Drone on gcs-app via communication with DJIAAPP rather than to hard-code registration
- - Initializing Deepstream Docker container from gcs-app
+ - Launching Deepstream, Simple RTSP Servers and Docker Container from gcs-app
+ - Improvement of UI (Especially the Settings Window, and LuciadLightspeed custom vectors)

  ## Developer Environment
  ### Installation Prerequisites